Youth Advisory Council (YAC)

 Projects most likely to be funded will:

-Encourage young people to improve themselves, their community, or their school
+Encourage youth to improve themselves, their school, or their community

 Provide a service to others